-In April 2013, the Government announced funding of £150 million for physical education (PE) and sport.
-This funding is being used to improve the quality and breadth of PE and sport provision.
+In April 2013, the Government announced a special fund called the Sports Premium that would be provided to schools in order to improve the quality and breadth of PE and sport provision.

 Schools are free to determine how best to use this funding to improve the quality and breadth of PE and sport provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.